avrxml/asf/readme.txt

 - the mega/ folder contains software modules(source code and projects) dedicated to megaAVR devices,
 - the xmega/ folder contains software modules(source code and projects) dedicated to AVR XMEGA devices,
 - the sam/ folder contains software modules(source code and projects) dedicated to SAM devices,
-- the common/ folder contains software modules(source code and projects) shared by all AVR devices,
+- the common/ folder contains software modules(source code and projects) shared by all AVR and SAM devices,
 - the thirdparty/ folder contains software modules(source code and projects) from thirdparty providers for all Atmel devices.

 The thirdparty/ folder is organized by thirdparty software module (i.e. one folder per thirdparty software module).